 long quote from a book/manuscript, etc...

 This essay is from a 1956 book of essays by Aldous Huxley entitled "Tomorrow and Tomorrow and Tomorrow" (or in the UK, "Adonis and the Alphabet").
-It appeared on this web page in one block of text, and to make it more legible, I have inserted paragraphs as I saw fit, with apologies to the late Mr. Huxley.
+It appeared on this web page peculiarly formatted.
+To make it more legible, I have inserted paragraphs as I saw fit, with apologies to the late Mr. Huxley.

 Every civilization is, among other things, an arrangement for domesticating the passions and setting them to do useful work.
 The domestication of sex presents a problem whose solution must be attempted on two distinct levels of human experience, the psycho-physiological and the social.